0todd0000/nonuniform1d/README.md

 * Please consider citing:

-Pataky TC, Vanrenterghem J, Robinson MA, Liebl D (in preparation).
-On the validity of statistical parametric mapping for nonuniformly and heterogeneously smooth one-dimensional biomechanical data. *Journal of Biomechanics*.
+Pataky TC, Vanrenterghem J, Robinson MA, Liebl D (2019).
+On the validity of statistical parametric mapping for nonuniformly and heterogeneously smooth one-dimensional biomechanical data. *Journal of Biomechanics*, in press (as of 2019-05-18).

 * If you use the dataset "Neptune2009means.h5" please cite: